linkedin/dynamometer/README.md

     -conf_path my-hadoop-conf
     -fs_image_dir hdfs:///fsimage
     -block_list_path hdfs:///dyno/blocks
-    -datanode_layout_version -56
 ```
-This demonstrates the required arguments. `-datanode_layout_version` is necessary to determine how the block
+This demonstrates the required arguments.
+You can run this with the `-help` flag to see further usage information.
-files should be laid out on the DataNodes that are launched.

 The client will track the Dyno-NN's startup progress and how many Dyno-DNs it considers live.
 It will notify
 via logging when the Dyno-NN has exited safemode and is ready for use.